ministryofjustice/security-guidance/docs/it-security-all-users-policy.md

 The MoJ [Access Control Guide](access-control-guide.md) ensures that information and IT assets can be accessed only by authorised personnel, and that each individual is accountable for their actions.

-The guide outlines the controls and processes designed to limit access based on a “need to know” basis, and according to defined roles and responsibilities.
+The guide outlines the controls and processes designed to limit access based on a "need to know" basis, and according to defined roles and responsibilities.

 The MoJ [Access Control Guide](access-control-guide.md) addresses access control principles such as identification, authentication, authorisation, and accounting.